Motion Macro Programming on Assistive Robotic Manipulators: Three Skill Types for Everyday Tasks: BACKGROUND AND RELATED WORK

-The principle idea is to describe a trajectory $\bm{x}(t)$ of a state vector $\bm{x} \in \mathbb{R}^n$ of $n$ dimensions with a set of ordinary differential equations (ODEs).
-In each dimension, its scalar variable $x$ is defined by an individual spring-damper system, e.g.
+The principle idea of DMPs is to describe a trajectory $\bm{x}(t)$ of a state vector $\bm{x} \in \mathbb{R}^n$ of $n$ dimensions with a set of ordinary differential equations.
+In each dimension, its scalar variable $x$ is defined by an individual spring-damper system, e.g.~\cite{Ijspeert2013}

 \eq{eq:dmp_transformation_system}) is usually referred to as \textit{transformation system}.
-One important feature of DMPs is the generalization from new start states $x_0$ to new goals $g$, referred to as \textit{attractor states}.
+One important feature of DMPs is the generalization to new goals $g$, referred to as \textit{attractor states}.
 The duration of the execution can be adjusted via the time scale $\tau$.
 Both stiffness $K$ and damping $D$ are constants that need hand-tuning to specific use cases.
 Likewise, the arrangement of terms of \eq{eq:dmp_transformation_system} also varies with use cases and implementations.
 Popular enhancements include e.g. collision avoidance~\cite{Pastor2009},~\cite{Hoffmann2009} and the integration of haptic feedback~\cite{Pastor2012Towards}.
-Lauretti et al show a more recent approach for hybrid joint/Cartesian DMPs for redundant manipulators with the advantage of maintaining human-like motion during collision avoidance\cite{Lauretti2019}.
+Lauretti et al. show a more recent approach for hybrid joint/Cartesian DMPs for redundant manipulators with the advantage of maintaining human-like motion during collision avoidance\cite{Lauretti2019}.
 The non-linear \textit{forcing term} $f(s(t))$ is the core of the framework, and is usually parameterized with a \textit{phase variable} $s$ across the course of the skill.
 This term is responsible for effecting desired motion characteristics, which are to be learned from human-recorded training data.
 All $n$ transformation systems with the shape of \eq{eq:dmp_transformation_system} are synchronized through $s$ according to the following \textit{canonical system}

 that describes the correlation between phase time $s$ and real-time $t$ as an exponential decay from $1 \rightarrow 0$.
 The parameter $\alpha$ is an additional constant for fine-tuning.

 The perturbation $f$ is usually modeled with a superposition of radial basis functions, e.g.